fallahn/osgc/readme.md

 Note that these are all string properties and can in theory contain anything they like, with the exception of `thumb` which should be a relative path to a thumbnail image 960x540px in size, and `background` which should be a relative path to an image 1920x1080 in size.
 All properties are optional.

+See the [screens](/screens) directory for screenshots of OSGC in action

 License
 -------